inblocks/precedence/README.md

 }
 ```

 The field `chains` contains information about the chain state at insertion time.
 In this scenario the chain `chain1` was never used before so this newly created record is the first and the last record of this chain.
 Because there was no record in this chain the value set in `chain.chain1` is `null`.
 When the chain exists, the inserted record is appended behind the last record of the chain specified in the parameter `chain`.
-In the same time, and in a atomic way, the newly inserted record become the last record of the chain and can be referred to using the `chain1` label.
+In the same time, and in a atomic way, the newly inserted record become the last record of the chain and can be refered to using the `chain1` label.

 Let's insert a second record using this `chain1` label.